Dey-Sumit/Dey-Sumit/README.md

 - 🌱 I’m currently learning microservice architecture & video editing :)
 - 💬 Ask me about how to write bugs not code , I am an expert in this :(
 - 📫 How to reach me: https://sumitdey.netlify.app/
-- ⚡ Fun fact: you don't finish your current project before starting a new one
+- ⚡ Fun fact: you don't finish your ongoing project before starting a new one

 ---